 | awesimon/elasticsearch-mcp | — | — | — | Active |

-Elastic’s official MCP server is deprecated — superseded by the Elastic Agent Builder MCP endpoint available in Elastic 9.2.0+ and Elasticsearch Serverless.
-The existing server (648 stars, Rust, Apache-2.0, v0.4.6) still works via Docker (docker.elastic.co/mcp/elasticsearch) with stdio and streamable-HTTP protocols.
-Last commit was October 2025; the repo will only receive critical security updates going forward.
+The deprecated standalone server (648 stars, Rust, Apache-2.0, v0.4.6) still works via Docker (docker.elastic.co/mcp/elasticsearch) with stdio and streamable-HTTP.
+Last commit October 2025; critical security updates only.

 | Tool | What it does |